Continues to Create More Opportunities for Youth to Succeed

 - Father Henry Carr Catholic Secondary School in northwest Toronto

 - J.L.
 Forster Secondary School in Windsor

-The ministers attended a student success forum with students from the
+The ministers attended a student success forum today at the Ontario

 The OPS Learn and Work Program is part of the $28.5-million Youth

 Opportunities Strategy, a broad plan to help young people faced with

 significant challenges achieve individual success and promote stronger and

 This is one of the many steps the McGuinty government has taken to